-Since the rain gutters are molded into the roof to provide efficient aerodynamics, only base carrier mounts and roof racks can be used that have been specifically designed and approved by their manufacturer for your vehicle.
+Since the rain gutters are molded into the roof to provide efficient aerodynamics, only Volkswagenapproved base carrier mounts and roof racks can be used.

 When should the roof rack be removed?

 - When it is no longer needed. - Before driving through an automatic car wash. - When the vehicle would otherwise be too high for minimum clearance to enter, for example, a garage.